Potato farls recipe – where the Caribbean meets Ireland, a true culinary affair of sweet potatoes, generously seasoned and shaped into potato farls.

 - Transfer the dough onto a large piece of parchment paper dusted with brown rice flour.

-- Proceed to roll out the dough with a roll pin into to a circle that is ¼ inch thick.
-If you are unable to roll the dough into a circle, use a baking tin and place over the dough and press down to create a circle.
+- Proceed to roll out the dough with a roll pin into to a circle that is 1/4 inch thick.
+If you are unable to roll the dough into a circle, use a baking tin or template disc and place over the dough and press down to create a circle.

 - Use knife or pizza cutter to cut into four quarter.
 Any left over dough can be shaped into patties.